developer-az/portfolio/README.md

 This portfolio's landing page design and interactions were inspired by:

-- **Original Portfolio**: [Dennis Snellenberg](https://dennissnellenberg.com/) - Award-winning designer whose portfolio concept served as inspiration
+- **Original**: [Dennis Snellenberg](https://dennissnellenberg.com/) - Award-winning designer whose portfolio concept served as inspiration
-- [Awwwards Landing Page](https://blog.olivierlarose.com/tutorials/awwwards-landing-page) by Olivier Larose (July 23, 2023) - The implementation approach for the interactive text reveal effect was adapted from this tutorial
+- **Adaptation**: [Awwwards Landing Page](https://blog.olivierlarose.com/tutorials/awwwards-landing-page) by Olivier Larose (July 23, 2023) - The implementation approach for the interactive text reveal effect was adapted from this tutorial

 ## Features